Haevn

-Haevn (stylized as HAEVN) is an indie pop–ambient band from Amsterdam, Netherlands, founded in 2015 by singer-songwriter Marijn van der Meer and film soundtrack composer Jorrit Kleijnen, who began writing music together in their studio in Amsterdam.
+Haevn (stylized as HAEVN) is a Dutch indie pop band from Amsterdam, founded in 2015 by singer-songwriter Marijn van der Meer and film soundtrack composer Jorrit Kleijnen, who began writing music together in their studio in Amsterdam.
 The band also includes guitarist Bram Doreleijers (Ape Not Mice, Celine Cairo), bass player Mart Jeninga (Celine Cairo), and drummer David Broeders.

 History

 Beginnings

 HAEVN was formed when film soundtrack composer Jorrit Kleijnen and singer-songwriter Marijn van der Meer met while working on a film score.
 This collaboration resulted in the songs "Where the Heart Is" and "Finding Out More", which appeared in a BMW commercial.
 The songs reached the international charts through Shazam, after which the duo decided to work out full songs with Tim Bran of Dreadzone, who has also produced music for the British band London Grammar and the artist Birdy.

 The addition of guitarist Tom Veugen and drummer David Broeders rounded out the band, and on 17 September 2015, they held their first performance at the Dutch travelling music festival Popronde.
 In October 2015, the radio station NPO 3FM proclaimed the band a "Serious Talent".
 Following this, the band's concert at the Paradiso (Amsterdam) on 21 May 2016 sold out in 4 days.
 They were nominated for an Edison Award in 2016 and a 3FM Award for Best Newcomer.
 Both "Finding Out More" and "Bright Lights" ended up in the top 20 of the Song of the Year chart and at the end of December 2016, "Finding Out More" entered the Top 2000, placing at number 1,321.
 The song made the list again in 2017.

 HAEVN have played at major Dutch festivals such as Eurosonic Noorderslag, Paaspop (Schijndel), Dauwpop, Retropop, Indian Summer Festival, Concert At Sea, Huntenpop, Appelpop, and Royal Park Live at Soestdijk Palace.

 On 2 April 2017, the band sold out the Carré Theatre in Amsterdam with a new band member, bassist Mart Jeninga, together with the Red Limo String Quartet.
 At the end of 2017, the new track "Fortitude" was released and it could be heard in the television series Riverdale.